RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

         :width: 800

 #.
 Start the SCPI server by selecting the RUN button.
-Please note the IP addreess (in our case, *192.168.178.100*) or the .local address (in our case, *rp-f03e5f.local*) of your Red Pitaya board , as it will be needed to establish a socket communication with your board.
+Please note the IP address (in our case, *192.168.178.100*) or the .local address (in our case, *rp-f03e5f.local*) of your Red Pitaya board, as it will be needed to establish a socket communication with your board.

     .. figure:: img/scpi-app-run.png
         :width: 800